dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ## 4 - Mouse buttons

 There are a few things to be aware of when it comes to mouse buttons when working with mouse events, and also taking into account accessibility with touch events still.
-For example there is often both at least a left and right click mouse button, but often there is also a center click as well as scroll wheel of a mouse.
+For example there is often both a left and right click mouse button, but there is also a center click as well as a scroll wheel of a mouse typicality.
 Also there may be a few more buttons on a mouse such as a back and forward button, and even more buttons in some cases.

 However there is also the fact that a lot of people that visit a web application might be using the application from a touch screen.
-So the for example there should also be ways of simulating a right click, or at least giving a way to do the same action as a right click.
+So for example there should also be ways of simulating a right click, or at least giving a way to do the same action as a right click.

 There is also the question of the context menu that will pop up on a right click and how to stop that from happening when it comes to working with mouse buttons.
 With that said in this section I will be going over a few quick examples of working with buttons in client side javaScript.